jeremyBanks/inline/README.md

 requires a known type (it's non-self-describing and can't be handled dynamically).

+For text formats, encoding to a string literal will be pretty/verbose, while encoding to a byte string literal will be use a compact representation.
+(This obviously isn't relevant to binary-only formats like `postcard` and `rkyv`.)

 ## Performance and Reliability

 This is (clearly) intended for convenience, not performance.
 It should be fast